 In this Article

-This Excel Tutorial demonstrates how to use the Excel FLOOR Function in Excel to round a number down, with formula examples.
+This tutorial demonstrates how to use the Excel FLOOR Function in Excel to round a number down.

 FLOOR Function Description: